element14 Community

 • ralphjy

-ralphjy 1 month ago
+ralphjy over 1 year ago

 Possibly an error in your table in the last column of the CFL row.
 It shows using less power at 1600 Lumens vs 1100 Lumens.